 This step involves developing corresponding tests that are exactly defined using the specification level in automatic and/or manual steps defined for example by GEMMA.

-An user’s guide must the records of these tests by the customer
+An user’s guide must the records of these tests by the customer.

 Exploitation, optimisation, maintenance